-- Only students 12th grade the fall following the program are eligible to apply.
+- Only students 12th grade the fall following the program (current junior) are eligible to apply.
 Students from any schools (public, private, home schooled, etc) are eligible.

 - An even number of males and females will be selected, from a diverse range of demographic backgrounds.

 - Upon entrance into the program there will be a $150 commitment fee.

 - Absences are not permitted.

 If you have questions or need additional information, email the Center for STEM Education at NUStemEd@gmail.com.